2 Day Grand Canyon Itinerary: The Best Adventures at the National Park

 Getting to Grand Canyon National Park

 The closest major airports to the Grand Canyon are in Phoenix (230 miles) and Las Vegas (280 miles), with a smaller one in Flagstaff (90 miles).
-We recommend renting a car and doing a road trip to the Grand Canyon, but there are plenty of tour providers that will take you there as well.
+I recommend renting a car and doing a road trip to the Grand Canyon, but there are plenty of tour providers that will take you there as well.

 You can also rent a campervan from Phoenix or Las Vegas for a fun road trip and camping adventure at the national park!